 Of the many types of capital facilities that are constructed, operated and maintained by the City, the most familiar to citizens are the transportation facilities.
-Where there are facility needs that involve SR305 or the ferries, the Washington State Department of Transportation assumes the costs.
+Where there are facility needs that involve SR305 or the ferries, the Washington State Department of Transportation (WSDOT) is responsible for planning and improvements assumes the costs.
+For non-motorized and other desired facilities, the City may elect to plan and implement additional improvements.
+This may be accomplished by participating/funding elements in WSDOT projects or by undertaking City projects and obtaining the necessary permits and approvals from WSDOT.
 Kitsap Transit pays for facilities that support transit service.